lobs/random-agent/README.md

+# Deprecated
+No longer running any web crawlers that need to access new user agents.
+Taking down useragent.ddns.net due to needless EC2 costs.
+The traffic appears to be 99.9% crud.

 # random-agent
 A short and sweet Python Class which returns a UserAgent string by querying the simple API I hosted on http://useragent.ddns.net